Jayanth9601/Motion_Detection_and_Intemation_with_Matlab/README.md

-# Object_Detection_and_Intemation_with_Matlab
+# Motion_Detection_and_Intemation_with_Matlab
-Program to detect and  Intemate the use when motion is detected in the frame
+Program to detect and  Intemate the user when motion is detected in the frame